plbstl/MediaDL/README.md

 ## Installation 📲

 1. The Shortcuts app comes preinstalled on Apple devices.
 In the case that yours is deleted, install [Shortcuts][shortcuts-app-link] from the App Store.
 2. Scriptable is used for functionality not yet available in the Shortcuts app.
-You can use it for a lot of other stuff, just like Shortcuts app.
+Just like Shortcuts app, you can use it for a lot of other things.
 Install [Scriptable][scriptable-app-link] from the App Store.
 3. Add the [MediaDL][mediadl-shortcut-link] shortcut to your Shortcuts library.
 4. Attempt to download media from a supported platform of your choice.

    > If the platform requires you to sign in, **Scriptable** will open a WebView for you to sign in.
 Sign in and close Scriptable.
 Future downloads from the selected platform should complete from now on.

-5. Select `Always Allow` when prompted for network access to avoid prompts every time you use the MediaDL shortcut.
+5. Select `Always Allow` when prompted for network access to avoid prompts every time you use MediaDL.

 ## Important Notes 🗒️

 - MediaDL will **_never ask_** for your username/email or password.
 You will be presented with a WebView to login into the relevant official platform using their official methods.

-- When using mobile data to access the internet, mobile data has to be turned on for both Shortcuts & Scriptable in your device settings for downloads to work.
+- When using mobile data to access the internet, mobile data has to be turned on for both **Shortcuts** & **Scriptable** in your device settings for downloads to work.

 - You have to be signed in to the specific platform to access media private to you.